|Nutrition Facts (per serving)|

 Gather the ingredients.

-In a large mixing bowl, combine the oats, chocolate chips, vanilla, and peanut butter, if using; stir to blend the ingredients.
+In a large mixing bowl, combine the oats, chocolate chips, peanut butter (if using), and vanilla; stir to blend the ingredients.
 Set aside.

-In a saucepan, combine the butter with the milk and granulated sugar.
+In a saucepan, combine the sugar with the butter and milk.
 Place the pan over medium-high heat and stir to melt the sugar and butter.
-Bring to a full rolling boil.
-Boil the mixture for 1 full minute.
+Bring to a full rolling boil and boil the mixture for exactly 1 full minute.

 Immediately combine the hot butter and sugar mixture with the oatmeal and chocolate chip mixture.
 Stir until the chocolate has melted and the mixture is well blended.

-Working quickly, drop by spoonfuls or cookie scoop onto waxed paper or parchment paper.
+Working quickly, drop by spoonfuls or use a cookie scoop to portion onto waxed paper or parchment paper.

 Allow to cool to room temperature and firm up before serving.